Cape Cod: Sports

 The Cape has nine amateur baseball franchises playing within Barnstable County in the Cape Cod Baseball League.
 The Wareham Gatemen also play in the Cape Cod Baseball League in nearby Wareham in Plymouth County.
 The league's beginning is unsettled, even fanciful.
 Without any basis whatsoever, some claim a start date of 1875.
-However, the first Cape Cod League formed in Sandwich in 1910.
+However, the first Cape Cod League was formed in Sandwich in 1910.
 It did not last.
-Three years later - in 1913 - another Cape Cod Baseball League organized.
+Three years later, in 1913, another Cape Cod Baseball League was organized.
 This venture lasted two years.
 In 1916, a third attempt at league play barely got off the ground.
 Then, in 1923, an initial four teams met in Hyannis and started a successful federation along the lines of the present league.
 Outstanding players from throughout the region competed until the war effort led to a shutdown in 1940.
 In 1946, the local town teams from the prewar County Twilight League and Lower Cape Cod League organized under the Cape Cod Baseball League banner.
 As the years passed, local players were moved aside by outside college stars.
-Finally, in 1963, the league became a wholly summer collegiate circuit sanctioned by the National Collegiate Athletic Association with some Major Leagues financial support.
+Finally, in 1963, the league became a wholly summer collegiate circuit sanctioned by the National Collegiate Athletic Association with some Major League financial support.
 The current teams in the league are the Bourne Braves, Brewster Whitecaps, Chatham Anglers (formerly the Chatham Athletics), Cotuit Kettleers, Falmouth Commodores, Harwich Mariners, Hyannis Harbor Hawks (formerly the Hyannis Mets), Orleans Firebirds (formerly the Orleans Cardinals), Wareham Gatemen and the Yarmouth–Dennis Red Sox.
 MLB scouts frequent the games in the summer, looking for stars of the future.